How does Sezzle Up impact my credit?

 - Credit reporting is only available to shoppers enrolled in Sezzle Up.
 At this time, if you are not enrolled in Sezzle Up we don’t report your payment history to credit bureaus.

 - Failed payments can be reported.
 If a failed payment is overdue by 30 days, that failed payment will be reported on the monthly report beginning in the first month that it's 30 days overdue.
 For example, if you have a failed payment on January 10th, it would not be reported in January.
 However, if it's still not resolved by the end of February, it would be reported in February and every additional month that it isn't resolved.

 How do I opt-out of credit reporting?

-- 90 days after joining Sezzle Up, we will need to close your Sezzle account if you do not want to be reported.
-If you wish to be removed from Sezzle Up, please reach out to Shopper Support at email@example.com.
+You will need to close your Sezzle account if you do not want to be reported.

 If you have more questions about how your credit can be impacted by lines of credit, credit cards, or loans, we recommend reaching out to a trusted financial advisor.